BSc (Hons) (NFQ Level 8)

 You may be interested in the following Blog posts: Why study UCD Sports & Performance.

-Health & Performance Science students can apply to study abroad for a trimester in the USA, Canada, Australia and New Zealand, through one of the Sport & Exercise exchange agreements.
+Health & Performance Science students can apply to study abroad for a trimester in the USA, Australia and New Zealand, through one of the Sport & Exercise exchange agreements.